babel/podcast.babeljs.io/episodes/preset-env.md

 **Henry**: I don't know what we're going to have to call this thing, something like "Keeping JavaScript Modern", and that's why I accidentally typo'd preset-modern.
 This is going to be a temporary thing and it's going to be the future of preset-env.
 This whole thing doesn't really have to exist, but we want to test it.

-Okay, we should just start with, how'd you get involved with this idea and why?
+**Henry**: Okay, we should just start with, how'd you get involved with this idea and why?

 **Jason**: The backstory is, I work on the Chrome team as a devrel.
 One of the things that I find myself doing (no idea whether I'm supposed to do this), is combing through traces and bundle analyses of tons of different websites.

-When I can get access to the source, building them, seeing what like wrong, combing through sourcemaps.
+**Jason**: When I can get access to the source, building them, seeing what like wrong, combing through sourcemaps.
 I have built up mental lists and documents describing the problems that I seem to encounter.

 **Henry**: The patterns that you're finding.